 One of the easiest and healthiest things to make for dinner is salmon, which is why I’m excited to share my recipe for Baked Cajun Salmon with a super easy, homemade spiced tartare sauce!

-There’s so many different ways you can make it.
-All different flavors, toppings, sides, etc. My personal favorite way to cook salmon is baking it.
-I love a good Asian inspired salmon dish.
+There’s so many different ways you can make salmon.
+All different flavors, toppings, sides, etc. My personal favorite way to cook salmon is baking it on a sheet pan.
+Usually I love a good Asian inspired salmon dish.
 However, I wanted to change it up this time.
 Cajun seasoning is always a great way to spice things up!
 Which is what brought me to this delicious creation.

 I get my salmon from Butcher Box.
 It’s wild Alaskan sockeye salmon.
 I love that it’s wild caught.
 It also is so much better than other salmon that I’ve bought at the grocery store.
 I’m picky with my salmon.
 Click here to sign up for Butcher Box – that link will get you money off your first box 🙂 I’ve been using Butcher Box for a very long time now and love it!

 Can I make the tartar sauce in advance?

 Of course!
 Just mix it all together and keep it in a covered bowl or in an air tight container for up to 3 days.
 It will taste better if you let it come up to room temperature before serving.

 What should I serve with this Cajun Salmon?